Human trafficking in Saint Vincent and the Grenadines

 In 2010 St. Vincent and the Grenadines was a source country for some children subjected to trafficking in persons, specifically for the purpose of sexual exploitation within the country; it may also have been a destination country for women in forced prostitution and men in forced labour.
 Reports suggested that Vincentian children may have participated in commercial sexual exploitation to supplement their families’ income.
 In these situations, parents, relatives, or other care-givers receive in-kind or financial compensation or other benefited from a child engaging in sexual activities.
 Reports suggested the number of victims trafficked in, to, or through St. Vincent and the Grenadines was comparatively small.
 Information on the extent of human trafficking in St. Vincent and the Grenadines, however, was lacking, as the government conducted no related investigations, studies, or surveys.

+According to the United States Trafficking in Persons Report 2024, the Government of St. Vincent and the Grenadines remains on Tier 2 for trafficking in persons.
+The report noted ongoing efforts to combat trafficking, including increased investigations, labour inspections, training for officials, and public awareness campaigns, but also highlighted persistent shortcomings such as a lack of prosecutions or convictions of traffickers and weak victim identification and services.

 The country ratified the 2000 UN TIP Protocol in October 2010.

 The Government of St. Vincent and the Grenadines does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 Despite these efforts, including the government’s public commitment to addressing human trafficking, the government did not provide evidence of law enforcement efforts to combat trafficking by investigating reports of the commercial sexual exploitation of children and of women who may be forced to engage in prostitution, nor did it provide more than minimal protection to victims or suspected victims or make any effort to prevent human trafficking during the year.
 U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017 and in 2023.